theaipill/theaipill.github.io/_pages/professional.md

 These cumulative experiences established my foundations for a decades long professional AI adventure in automotive, IoT , enterprise surveillance, residential security, connected vehicle technology, logistics warehousing and driver-vehicle safety domains.

-I have been fortunate to work on high impact projects in a researcher and developer capacity at Toyota R&D in Mountain View , unicorn startups like Verkada and Latch, Kargo-a seed startup company, Latch-a residential security startup (IPO'd) and lately at Toyota Connected North America in the Mobility Data Science group.
+I have been fortunate to work on high impact projects in a researcher and developer capacity at [Toyota R&D in Mountain View](https://amrd.toyota.com/division/itl/)
+, unicorn startups like Verkada(Series D) and [Latch](https://www.latch.com/)-a residential security startup (IPO'd), [Kargo](mykargo.com)-a seed startup company and lately at [Toyota Connected North America](https://toyotaconnected.com/) in the Mobility Data Science group.

 My work has resulted in more than 10 multi-national patent invention disclosures and related publications in prominent conferences.